Skip to main contentSkip to navigation

 Why Chip-Off Recovery Fails on SanDisk Extreme SSDs

-Chip-off (desoldering the NAND chips & reading them in a separate programmer) does not work on the SanDisk Extreme Portable SSD.
+Chip-off recovery in general is a documented technique for some SSDs; see our chip-off NAND recovery overview for the cases where it applies.
+It does not work on the SanDisk Extreme Portable SSD.
 The SanDisk 20-82-10023-A1 controller uses always-on AES-256 hardware encryption, even if the user never set a password.
 The encryption keys are fused to the controller silicon.
 Removing the BiCS4 NAND chips yields only ciphertext that can't be decrypted without the original controller.

 Always-On Encryption: The Controller Key Binding